stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 6) Compare the two inner products for equality, allowing for machine precision.

-Some of these steps are described in more detail below.
+Steps 1, 3, 5 and 6 are described in more detail below.

 Initialisation
 --------------